reubenson/reubenson.github.io/src/shop/index.md

 socialImg: /public/pocket-vase.jpg
 ---

+The shop is currently going through an update as I change things up a bit.
+In the meanwhile, you can use **TENOFF** to apply a $10 discount to your order :)
+{.project-grid-item-full}

 <!-- I've gotten in the habit of bringing a pocket-size vase with me when I travel, collecting wildflowers as I go.
 It's a simple gesture towards making a temporary home within dislocation, a tiny bulwark against the sometimes overwhelming feeling of _being away_. -->
 <!-- {.project-grid-item-6} -->